ppipada/flexigpt-app/docs/requirements/prompt_templates.md

   - Marks `softDeletedAt` timestamp.
   - Background task reaps after 60 min if the directory is still empty.
-  - Put and patch of things inside disabled bundles should nto be allowed.
+  - Put and patch of things inside disabled bundles should not be allowed.

+- Built-in immutability

+  - Any attempt to mutate (PUT / DELETE / non-enabled PATCH) a built-in bundle should not be allowed.
+The enabled/disabled flag is the only mutable attribute.
+  - Built-ins participate in _active version_ selection exactly like normal templates once they are enabled.

 - Variable substitution pipeline (invocation time)